 A child’s memory of survival in Nazi-occupied Holland.
 Marion Blumenthal and her family endured six and a half years living in refuge, transit and prison camps, eventually arriving in Westerbork and Bergen-Belsen concentration camps.
 Appropriate for students as young as 6th grade, this memoir documents the unusual scenario of a family surviving the Holocaust intact.
+1080 Lexile.

 These diaries chronicle the day-to-day lives of Jewish teenagers in Nazi-occupied Lithuania, Hungary, Belgium, and Holland between 1940 and 1944.
 An excellent tool for personalizing the history of the Holocaust, these writings offers an excellent supplement to any unit on Anne Frank.
+Appropriate for 8th grade and up.

 Our mission is to teach the history of the Holocaust, applying its lessons to counter indifference, intolerance, and genocide.